CA GROWN Blog

 Start with a 8-10 lb. pumpkin.
 I found one for $.25 at my local supermarket.
 Total score!
 You could even use one you have still lying around from Halloween.
 As long as you haven’t cut into it yet, it’s still good.

-While the stew is simmering, slice up the mushrooms and saute in about a tablespoon of butter until golden.
+While the stew is simmering, slice up the mushrooms and sauté in about a tablespoon of butter until golden.

-Make your beurre manie.
+At this point, make your beurre manie.
 More fancy talk.
 This time it means flour and butter!

 After the potatoes are tender, add the cooked mushrooms and whisk in the beurre manie.
 Pour into the pre-baked pumpkin and return the tureen to the oven for an additional 10 minutes at 375 degrees.

-BONUS: The warmed tureen keeps your stew piping hot for hours!
+The warmed tureen keeps your stew piping hot for hours!

 - 1 8-10 lb. pumpkin

-- 1 lb. sweet italian sausage
+- 1 lb. sweet Italian sausage

 - 4 T. butter, divided